Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 |a| = √(x² + y² + z²)
 ```

-Monogame provides you with a way to directly magnitude from a vector.
+MonoGame provides you with a way to directly magnitude from a vector.
 You can also get the squared magnitude (magnitude multiplied by itself), that is useful for more optimal computing.

 ```csharp
 Vector3 distanceFromOrigin = position.Length();